emmiekehoe/emmiekehoe/README.md

 - 👀 I’m interested in:
   - backend, user experience
   - NLP, NLU
-- In my free time, I enjoy baking 🍪  and 🏃🏻‍♀️
+- In my free time, I enjoy baking 🍪  and running 🏃🏻‍♀️
 - 📫 How to reach me:
   - email: emmiekehoe@gmail.com